Code-Institute-Submissions/P4-Sports-Expert/README.md

 - Help getting started on the project was helped by watching [Codemy.com](https://www.youtube.com/@Codemycom) [Create A Simple Blog With Python and Django](https://www.youtube.com/watch?v=B40bteAMM_M) videos.
 - The timeout function for messages was taken from [Code Institute](https://learn.codeinstitute.net/) Blog walkthrough.
+- The [Django Documentation](https://docs.djangoproject.com/en/4.0/) helped along the way with troubleshooting and understanding django more in general.
 - [Stack Overflow](https://stackoverflow.com/) was used for troubleshootiing multiple issues including:
    - [Redirect to same page after POST method using class based views](https://stackoverflow.com/questions/39560175/redirect-to-same-page-after-post-method-using-class-based-views)
    - [In a Django form, how do I make a field readonly (or disabled) so that it cannot be edited?](https://stackoverflow.com/questions/324477/in-a-django-form-how-do-i-make-a-field-readonly-or-disabled-so-that-it-cannot)